go-masonry/docu-web/content/api/grpc/_index.md

 ### Registering

-Once we have the implementation covered we need to register it.
-There are several steps you need to cover
+Once we have the implementation covered, we need to register it.
+There are several steps you need to cover:

-1. Create a function that will return [GRPCServerAPI](https://github.com/go-masonry/mortar/blob/master/interfaces/http/server/interfaces.go#L39).
+1. Create a function that will return [GRPCServerAPI](https://pkg.go.dev/github.com/go-masonry/mortar/interfaces/http/server#GRPCServerAPI).
-   {{%notice warning "Important"%}}In this function you must register gRPC Implementation on the provided `grpc.Server`{{%/notice%}}
+   {{%notice warning "Important"%}}In this function you must register the gRPC API implementation on the provided `grpc.Server`{{%/notice%}}

    {{<highlight go>}}
     func workshopGRPCServiceAPIs(deps workshopServiceDeps) serverInt.GRPCServerAPI {